jxvar6s/My_Learning_Path/adding_files.rst

           new file:   README.rst

-  Note: git does not care about empty directories, if there is
-      an empty directory in your repo and we want to git add it then git add will ignore it. in other words, it won't be add it
+  Note: git does not care about empty directories, if there is an empty directory in our repo and we want to git add it then git add will ignore it. in other words, it won't be add it.

   $ git rm README.rst